MiHHuynh/word-frequency-analysis/README.md

 python3 quiz_question_analysis.py
 ```

-There will be an approximately 1 minute (more on this later, under the discussion of time complexity and drawbacks) before your terminal is free again.
-The program will not output anything to the console.
+On my MacBook Air (13-inch, Early 2014), there was a delay of approximately 1 minute before the terminal was free again (more on this later, under the discussion of time complexity and drawbacks).
+This may be faster or slower depending on your machine.

+The program **will not** output anything to the console.
 Rather, it will write to three different files:

-* `results_sorted_by_diff_desc.txt` Results, a list of words, listed by the difference in frequencies from greatest difference to smallest difference
+* `results_sorted_by_diff_desc.json` Results, a list of words, listed by the difference in frequencies from greatest difference to smallest difference

 ```
 {